Kew: The Tudors and Stuarts

-Queen Anne subscribed to the building of the parish church on Kew Green, which was dedicated to St Anne in 1714, three months before the Queen's death.
+Queen Anne subscribed to the building of the parish church on Kew Green, which was dedicated to St Anne in 1714, three months before the queen's death.

 The Hanoverians

-The Hanoverians maintained the strongest links with Kew, in particular Princess Augusta who founded the botanic gardens and her husband Frederick, Prince of Wales who lived at the White House in Kew.
-Augusta, as Dowager Princess of Wales, continued to live there until her death in 1721.
+The Hanoverians maintained the strongest links with Kew, in particular Princess Augusta who founded the botanic gardens and her husband Frederick, Prince of Wales (1707–1751) who lived at the White House in Kew.
+Augusta, as Dowager Princess of Wales, continued to live there until her death in 1772.
 Frederick commissioned the building of the first substantial greenhouse at Kew Gardens.

 In 1772 King George III and Queen Charlotte moved into the White House at Kew.
-Queen Charlotte died at the Dutch House in Kew in 1818.
+Charlotte died at the Dutch House (now Kew Palace) in 1818.

 King William IV spent most of his early life at Richmond and at Kew Palace, where he was educated by private tutors.

 Georgian expansion

 During the French Revolution, many refugees established themselves in Kew, having built many of the houses of this period.
-In the 1760s and 1770s the royal presence attracted artists such as Thomas Gainsborough and Johann Zoffany.
+In the 1760s and 1770s the presence of royalty attracted artists such as Thomas Gainsborough and Johann Zoffany.